-- Increase energy and water conservation programs to reduce utility costs for low-income people, particularly programs that assist landlords where the benefit is seen by the tenants - Create more localized healthcare and food systems - Develop programs to help people grow more of their own food (lawn to garden programs, etc.) - Develop more low carbon or zero emissions transportation options from rural areas to larger cities - Programs to help people grow some of their own food (lawn to gardens programs, etc.) - Support EV charging stations along the coast.
-EV charging stations can be placed in County parks as an example. - Subsidize affordable housing (Portland example: Subsidy for homeowners to provide accessory dwelling units for unhoused people) - Advocate for activating the Defense Production Act for building material production program in the county will help our labor shortages as population increases.
+- Increase energy and water conservation programs to reduce utility costs for low-income people, particularly programs that assist landlords where the benefit is seen by the tenants - Create more localized healthcare and food systems - Develop programs to help people grow more of their own food (lawn to garden programs, etc.) - Develop more low carbon or zero emission transportation options from rural areas to larger cities - Support EV charging stations along the coast, starting with government facilities - Subsidize affordable housing - Advocate for activating the Defense Production Act for building material production

 Note that there were concerns regarding potential displacement of existing workers by people migrating to Lane County to escape climate impacts elsewhere.
 To date, the data does not show that this type of displacement is happening in other communities where there is an increase of population due to climate change.

-However, a strong workforce development
+However, a strong workforce development program in the county will help address any labor shortages as population increases.